CAIS members can view up to date COVID-19 resources and school samples here.

 CAIS Standards & Guidelines

 Our 12 National Standards are researched, internationally recognized, and cover all areas of program and operation.

-CAIS’ Standards and Procedures are congruent with the internationally accepted criteria and model core standards adopted by the NAIS International Commission on Accreditation.
+CAIS’ Standards and Procedures are congruent with the internationally accepted criteria and model core standards adopted by the International Council Advancing Independent School Accreditation (ICAISA).

 The school has clear mission, vision, values and strategy.
 These statements are understood and accepted by all constituencies: Board, faculty, staff, parents, alumni, and students.
 The statements give direction to the Strategic Plan (including curricular, co-curricular, financial, organizational) to ensure that all facets of school life are in alignment.

 The school promotes and acts upon the academic, emotional, physical and social potentials of all its members within an ethical community.

 The school’s program is congruent with its mission and strategy; it is based upon an articulated philosophy and research about the ways in which students learn and effective ways to teach them.
 Through an ongoing consultative process, the school has published a definition of excellence in teaching and learning that encompasses current research.

 The school has an overall administrative organization, which communicates, carries out and supports the school’s mission and strategic plan.